 “The two couldn’t be more different.
 They come from completely different cell types and are treated very differently,” Libutti said.
 “Aretha Franklin had a very different kind of cancer than what’s commonly referred to as ‘pancreatic cancer,’ which is really pancreatic adenocarcinoma.”

 He added, “Fortunately, pancreatic neuroendocrine tumors are relatively uncommon when you look at cancers that originate in the pancreas in general.
 They make up approximately five to six percent of pancreatic cancers.”

 Libutti said that neuroendocrine tumors tend to grow more slowly and originate from the small islet cells where insulin is generated.

 Pancreatic adenocarcinoma makes up about 95 percent of cancers in the exocrine pancreas.
-It usually occurs in the ducts of the pancreas but can also occur in the cells in pancreatic enzymes, according to the American Cancer Society.
+It usually occurs in the ducts of the pancreas but can also occur in the cells in pancreatic enzymes,

 “Neuroendocrine tumors can be very slow going, well behaved, low-grade tumors but they can go all the way up the spectrum to high-grade poorly differentiated tumors,” said Dr. Mary Mulcahy, professor of hematology and oncology at Northwestern Feinberg School of Medicine in Chicago.